HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/prepare_configure_networking.md

 #### Create the route resource manually
 If you want to deploy openshift manually using Routes, youll need to create a yaml file like below and any changes required can be made in that.
 To apply those change the the openshift cluster you can run `kubectl apply` and specify its namespace and location.
-This conversation was marked as resolved by kevin-hendel Click [here](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) for more details on Openshift Route Configuration
+Click [here](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html) for more details on Openshift Route Configuration

 ```yaml